thinkinglabs/thinkinglabs.github.io/_posts/2021-10-13-three-big-questions-in-toc-justin-roff-marsh.md

 **The dispassionate observer fallacy**

 - an attempt to make **observations** about a goal-directed system, while abstracting away the **observer**

-A better definition for a Constraint: **A Constraint is a rate-limiter.**

 > BTW, "Goldratt said" is not an argument and Goldratt said it himself.
 >